jalv92/AITrader/README.md

 - **No-Trade Filter Agent (`no_trade_filter_agent.py`)**: Top-level decision maker that determines if market conditions are suitable for trading.

-### Pending Components

-The following components have been identified in the original project plan but have not yet been implemented:

-- **Hierarchical Evaluation Module (`hierarchical_evaluation.py`)**: For evaluating the performance of the complete agent system.
+- **Hierarchical Evaluation Module (`hierarchical_evaluation.py`)**: Provides comprehensive tools for evaluating the complete agent system, including performance metrics for each agent layer and a backtesting engine.

-- **Data Preparation Module (`data_preparation.py`)**: For preprocessing and preparing data tailored to each agent type.
+- **Data Preparation Module (`data_preparation.py`)**: Handles preprocessing and feature engineering tailored to each agent type, with specialized features for different market regimes.

-- **Callback Handlers (`callback_handlers.py`)**: For monitoring training and managing model checkpoints.
+- **Callback Handlers (`callback_handlers.py`)**: Implements training monitors and handles checkpoint management, early stopping, and visualization of training progress.

 ## Future Development Tasks

 Based on the current implementation status, the following tasks are still pending:

-1. **Develop Hierarchical Evaluation Module**: Create a comprehensive evaluation framework to assess individual agent performance and system-wide effectiveness.
-This should include metrics for overall system accuracy, regime classification accuracy, and trading performance.
+1. **Integration Testing**: Test the complete hierarchical system with all components working together, including handling transitions between different market regimes.
 [Status: Not started]

-2. **Implement Data Preparation Scripts**: Create data processing pipelines that preprocess raw market data for each agent type, including feature engineering specific to different market regimes.
+2. **Optimization and Hyperparameter Tuning**: Fine-tune the hyperparameters of each agent to maximize performance.
 [Status: Not started]

-3. **Create Callback Handlers**: Implement callback mechanisms to monitor training progress, save checkpoints, and facilitate early stopping based on performance metrics.
-[Status: Not started]

-4. **Integration Testing**: Test the complete hierarchical system with all components working together, including handling transitions between different market regimes.
-[Status: Not started]

-5. **Optimization and Hyperparameter Tuning**: Fine-tune the hyperparameters of each agent to maximize performance.
-[Status: Not started]

-6. **Documentation Enhancement**: Expand documentation with usage examples, training guides, and performance benchmarks.
+3. **Documentation Enhancement**: Expand documentation with usage examples, training guides, and performance benchmarks.
 [Status: In progress]

 ## Setup Instructions